 10. Anthony Fook

-Anthony’s idea is to keep things simple and minimal.
-Passionate about applying watercolour, inkling and illustrations in his artwork, Anthony is obsessed with all things blended with surreal or dreamlike feeling.
+Anthony’s idea of art is to keep things simple and minimal.
+Passionate about applying watercolour and illustrations in his artwork, Anthony is obsessed with all things blended with a surreal or dream-like feeling.
 When we saw Anthony’s work, the stories that were conveyed through the simplicity and meaningful elements in his drawings caught our attention.
 Anthony describes himself as someone who sometimes paint, doodle, swim and dream at the same time.
 The realms he has ventured into are multi-disciplined designs, mixed media illustrations, dynamic digital publishing and interactive designs.